lune-climate/lune-docs/src/md/lunepay.md

 Lune Pay is a hosted payment page that can be used for one-time or recurring payments.
-Customers can use Lune Pay if they wish to to collect payment for carbon credits directly from their customers.
+Customers can use Lune Pay if they wish to collect payment for carbon credits directly from their customers.

 Every Lune Pay payment is linked to an [Account or Client Account](/api/live-test-accounts#accounts).